 Tools

-- Food Bag
+- Food storage/cooking bag

-For oven or air fryer cooking, read the Notes at the end of the recipe.
+For oven or air-fryer cooking read the Notes at the end of the recipe.

 Enjoy!